zwallace425/SARS-CoV-2_Pipeline/README.md

 Users can score and rank SARS-CoV-2 variants as the emerge for priotizing experimental evaluation based on newly updated data in the GISAID metadatafile or GenBank/BV-BRC FASTA files.
 Rankings are based on a heuristic that combines epidemiological dynamics and predicted functional impacts.
-Users can rank what we call variant constellations, or covariates for short, which are a constellation of amino acid mutations relative to the Wuhan-Hu-1 reference strain concatenated and represented as one string.
+Users can rank what we call variant constellations, or covariants for short, which are a constellation of amino acid mutations relative to the Wuhan-Hu-1 reference strain concatenated and represented as one string.
 Users can score and rank full proteome variant constellations, Spike protein variant constellations, or non-Spike variant constellations, such as ranking variant constellations found on NSP3 or NSP5.
 In addition, this software allows users to rank individual amino acid mutations based on the same algorithm.
-Lastly, this software allows for visualization of covariate, single mutation, or
+Lastly, this software allows for visualization of covariant, single mutation, or
 PANGO lineage growth dynamics.

 To run this pipeline on GISAID data (recommended), you must have a GISAID account set up and request downloads of the metadata file.
 Donwnload